 The best dive sites in Palawan

 Location: 177 km (110 mi) southeast of Puerto Princesa City

 Max Depth: 30 m (100 ft)

-Composed of 3 atolls, namely: Jessie Beazley Reef, North Atoll and the South Atoll with a total area of 97,030 hectares (239,766 acres), Tubbataha Reef is the prime scuba diving site not just in Palawan but in the Philippines as well.
+Composed of 3 atolls: Jessie Beazley Reef, North Atoll and the South Atoll with a total area of 97,030 hectares (239,766 acres), Tubbataha Reef is the prime scuba diving site not just in Palawan but all of the the Philippines.
 Declared as a UNESCO World Heritage Site, this offshore reef has been protected since 1993.
-With this, marine wildlife was able to flourish in bounty where currently you can see hundreds of species of corals, over 500 types of fish, and over 10 types of whales and dolphins.
+With this, marine wildlife has been able to flourish in bounty where currently you can see hundreds of species of corals, over 500 types of fish, and over 10 types of whales and dolphins.

 Triggerfish City is a popular site in the South Atoll where you can have a nice, easy and relaxing dive.
 Your entry point will usually start on a sandy slope that leads to a massive bed of staghorn corals.
-As the name suggest, this reef in the southern atoll is known for the aggressive triggerfish.
-But do not worry, they are only aggressive when guarding their eggs and if you create enough space between their presence.
+As the name suggest, this reef in the southern atoll is known for the aggressive triggerfish, who are mainly aggressive when guarding their eggs so give them ample space.

-While Tubbataha reef seems to be the perfect dive site, there is one downside in this offshore reef: it is only accessible from March to June where the seas are calm while the rest of the months has a prevailing bad weather condition.
+While Tubbataha Reef seems to be the perfect dive site, there is one downside in this offshore reef: it is only accessible from March to June where the seas are calm while the rest of the months have unpredictable weather conditions.

 Location: 393 kilometers (244 miles) north of Puerto Princesa City